Updated 13 March 2018

 Centre for Cities is an independent, non-partisan research and policy institute that helps cities to improve their economic performance.
 The Centre was incorporated in 2007 as a company limited by guarantee (in England: No. 6215397) and registered as a charity (in England: No.1119841).

 The data we collect

-The Centre will only collect basic personal data, such as name, job title, organisation & email address.
-We do not collect or retain data relating to race or ethnic origin, political opinions, religious beliefs, trade union membership, physical or mental health or sexual preferences.
+- We may collect or retain special categories of data relating to race or ethnic origin, political opinions, religious beliefs, trade union membership and physical or mental health.

 Centre for Cities collects personal identifiable information that is voluntarily provided to us in person or by visitors to our website.
 The purpose of using this data is to send our subscribers regular, fortnightly communications about the work we are doing and information about and invitations to our public events.
 Our newsletters are delivered by a third-party provider, outside of the EEA.
 This data will only be stored on systems that conform to international rulings and contracts that have been approved by European Union standards.
 By providing this personal data to us either via the website or by sending a subscription request via email, visitors are consenting to our use of their personal data.
 If you consent to receiving our newsletter, any information we use for this purpose will be held by us until you tell us you no longer wish to receive this information.

 Should any subscriber subsequently choose to unsubscribe from the mailing list, we provide clear and easy instructions on the email specifying how to do this; alternatively a visitor may contact firstname.lastname@example.org and request to be removed from the list.